Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 - Subnet.

-- Security group and rules required to connect to a Managed Service for OpenSearch cluster.
+- Security group and rules for connecting to a Managed Service for OpenSearch cluster.

 - Managed Service for OpenSearch target cluster.